socketsetter/public/learningJourney.md

 # My Learning Journey

 This document tracks my ongoing learning topics and the resources I've used.
+Having hands-on experience with any technology certification is important, so you'll see lab projects as well that reinforce knowledge.

 ## Topics and Resources